Mitchell County DWI Court Process

 What to Bring to Court

-- Professional Dress Code: Dress respectfully.
-Avoid wearing jeans, t-shirts, shorts, or hats.
-Business casual attire is generally appropriate.
+- Professional Dress Code: Dress professionally and respectfully.
+Avoid wearing casual clothing such as jeans, t-shirts, or shorts.
+Business attire is recommended.